solliancenet/CosmosDB-v3-labs/dotnet/labs/01-creating_partitioned_collection.md

     CosmosItemResponse<PurchaseFoodOrBeverage> result = await customCollection.Items.CreateItemAsync(interaction.type, interaction);
     ```

     > The ``CreateItemAsync`` method of the ``CosmosItems`` class takes in a partition key value and an object that you would like to serialize into JSON and store as a document within the specified container.
+The ``id`` property, which here we've assigned to a unique Guid on each object, is a special required value in Cosmos DB that is used for indexing and must be unique for every item in a container.

 1. Still within the ``foreach`` block, add the following line of code to write the value of the newly created resource's ``id`` property to the console: